Either a thesis option or a course option may be selected. The special requirements for these options are as follows:

 - At least 15 units of the 30 total units applied toward the MSEE degree must be in ESE courses which, if cross-listed, have ESE as the home department.

-- A maximum of 6 credits may be transferred from another institution and applied toward the MSEE degree.
-Regardless of subject or level, all transfer courses are treated as electives and do not count toward the requirement of 15 credit hours of graduate-level electrical engineering courses.
+- A maximum of 6 credits may be transferred from another institution and applied toward the master's degree.
+Regardless of the subject or level, all transfer courses are treated as electives and do not count toward the core requirements for the degree.

-- ESE 590 Electrical & Systems Engineering Graduate Seminar must be taken each semester.
-Master of Science students must attend at least three seminars per semester.
+- ESE 590 Electrical & Systems Engineering Graduate Seminar must be taken by full-time graduate students each semester.
+Master's students must attend at least three seminars per semester.